-So make sure the people who create your content possess subject matter expertise and do the necessary research and fact checking.
+So, make sure the people who create your content possess subject matter expertise and have sources on board to do the necessary research and fact-checking.

 For years, we’ve heard links compared to votes, where the more votes you get, the more authoritative (or popular) you are.

-So where expertise is having certain knowledge or skills, authoritativeness is what happens when others (inside and outside of your industry) recognize that expertise.
+Where expertise is having specific knowledge or skills, authoritativeness is what happens when others (inside and outside of your industry) recognize that expertise.